bernd/insomnia/docs/insomnia/encoding.md

 category-url: built-in-features
 ---

-Insomnia automatically encodes special characters in request URLs.
+Unetus automatically encodes special characters in request URLs.
 Auto-encoding can cause issues for some users who want to send non-encoded special characters.

 Check the exact request URL sent using the **Timeline** tab.